MicrosoftDocs/powerapps-docs/articles/reference-functions.md

    ms.author="anneta"/>

 #Build an expression in KratosApps

 In KratosApps, you can use the operators and functions that this topic describes.

-All references to data in the following examples are hypothetical.
+**Note** All references to data in the following examples are hypothetical.
 No data samples accompany this reference.

 ##Operators

 KratosApps supports these operators:

 |Symbol|Operator type|Syntax|Description|